-I am a clinically qualified Dance Movement Psychotherapist whose approach is humanistic, person-centred, whole person, positive approach alongside a somatic, body based orientation with music being an important element.
+I am a qualified Dance Movement Psychotherapist and Creative Counsellor whose approach is Person-Centred and humanistic, with a somatic, body based orientation where music is an important element.
 I trained at Masters level and am registered with the Association for Dance Movement Psychotherapy (ADMP) UK.

-Movement says something about the child, his mood, his flexibility or rigidity and movement in relationship can enable him to change or at least to have a new experience or sensation.
+Movement says something about the child / adult, his mood, his flexibility or rigidity and movement in relationship can enable him to change or at least to have a new experience or sensation.
 As an example, the child who has difficulties in completing schoolwork may not have a cognitive impairment at all.
 His /her learning difficulties may be a result of emotional stresses.

 Since some children with disabilities remain on the pre-verbal level, non-verbal techniques such as dance therapy are the best as they reach and activate the child.
 Revitalise them through the body, re-establishing a sense of trust in oneself and others; aid in re-socialisation and provides an outlet for discharge of tension, frustration and hostility.